Newsweek is in ‘disarray’ as top sales executive resigns

 The district attorney's office declined to comment.

 Newsweek, once a venerated weekly newsmagazine, has endured a turbulent decade.
-IBT Media bought it in 2013, later hiring Peter Goodman, an award-winning journalist with The New York Times and the Huffington Post.
-Since then, the company has gone through several rounds of layoffs, and Goodman was let go in 2016.
+IBT Media bought it in 2013.
+The company later hired Peter Goodman, an award-winning journalist with The New York Times and the Huffington Post, to lead IBT.
+Since then, the company has gone through several rounds of layoffs, and Goodman resigned in 2016 to return to The New York Times.

 In recent months, Newsweek employees have been under pressure to increase traffic to its website at a phenomenal rate, according to current and former staffers who spoke on the condition of anonymity.
 One former staff member referred to the operation as “a click-bait farm.”

-Note: CORRECTION (Feb.
-8, 2018, 11:55 a.m.
-ET): An earlier version of this article misstated the nature of Peter Goodman's departure from the International Business Times.
-He resigned; he was not "let go."
-The article has also been updated to note that Kurt Eichenwald, who resigned on Tuesday, has not written for Newsweek since April 2017.
-CORRECTION (Feb.
-7, 2018, 5:20 p.m.
-ET): An earlier version of this article misstated the day that Ed Hannigan resigned as the Newsweek Media Group's head of sales.
-It was Tuesday, not Wednesday.